 The practice of Co-education was since ancient times, co-education existed in Sparta in Greece.
 It imparts no discrimination between boys and girls and they can study and play together.
-Along with academic education, physical training was also given to both the sexes.
+Along with academic education, physical training was also given to both sexes.
 Plato, the Greek philosopher believed that co-education brings the overall development of both men and women and creates a feeling of comradeship among them.

 In the medieval period, India witnessed a large number of Mohammedan invasions and education experiences a new perspective, a new system of education was introduced.
 Students of lower caste and women were not allowed to attend schools or study scriptures, girls were entitled to receive education only up to a definite age after that their education was stopped, girls of higher classes used to continue their studies at home.

-The subjects taught to boys were different than taught to girls, girls were taught things more relevant to their roles as homemakers while boys were taught subjects related to trades, skills as bread earner.
+The subjects taught to boys were different than taught to girls, girls were taught things more relevant to their roles as homemakers while boys were taught subjects related to trades, skills as bread earners.
 Raja Rammohan Roy, a great social reformer and scholar, fought against this practice and succeeded in his mission.
 His mission was further carried on by other social reformers.

 Today, co-education is prevalent in almost all countries of the world.
 Men and women have to survive with each other in marriage or in the workplace for that they should know how to blend with each other.
 It is widely seen in India as well, we have a number of co-educational schools, colleges, and universities.